 Note.
-Interest expense from partnerships and pass-through entities is adjusted as a permanent difference in column (c) of lines 9, 10, and 11.
-The deductible portion of such interest expense reported on lines 9, 10, and 11 is included in the interest expense allocation under Regulations section 1.882-5 as reported on Schedule I and in this Part III, lines 26b and 26c.
+Interest expense from partnerships and pass-through entities is adjusted as a permanent difference in column (c) of Part II, lines 9, 10, and 11.
+The deductible portion of such interest expense reported on Part II, lines 9, 10, and 11 is included in the interest expense allocation under Regulations section 1.882-5 as reported on Schedule I and is included also on Schedule M-3, Part III, lines 26b and 26c.